 Perhaps the best example of a slip came in 2008, when the cast appeared on David Letterman's show to do the Top Ten List.
 Bamber's line consisted of technobabble, which he recited in an American accent in the rapid-fire manner of Adama, before clearly dropping the accent as he suddenly declared "I don't know what the hell I'm talking about".
 Fridge Brilliance kicks in when you realize that he probably did that deliberately, seeing as how he was breaking character.

 Bamber has similarly slipped up or struggled to maintain an American accent (despite an overall good job) during some of his appearances on other American TV shows—Cold Case (sure enough, during a "highly emotional scene"), CSI: Miami, and 17th Precinct (an unaired pilot).
 Very tellingly, the latter two came after several years of him using his normal accent while on Law & Order: UK, so one can assume he was simply out of practice, but in Precinct, he fumbles it so badly that the result is a bizarre hybrid of British, American, and Canadian (the episode was filmed in Vancouver)

-He also had some trouble maintaining a working-class accent while playing a firefighter on The Smoke, as it was a notable difference from his natural upper-class one.
+Even his natural British accent isn't exempt from this, as he also had some trouble maintaining a working-class accent while playing a firefighter on The Smoke, as it was a notable difference from his natural upper-class one.